-Even more homes may have been sold during 2021, if the market wasn’t suffering from a chronic mismatch between supply and demand.
+Even more homes may have been sold during 2021 if the property market wasn’t suffering from a chronic mismatch between supply and demand.

 In fact, while the number of potential buyers in the market was running at 28% above the five-year average in the final part of the year, the supply of homes for sale was 42% below it, according to property website Zoopla.

 Unsurprisingly, with a high number of buyers chasing a limited number of properties, prices were pushed higher.

 Zoopla’s latest figures had annual house price growth running at 6.9% in October.
 Nationwide Building Society put the figure even higher at 10% in November.